kwameopareasiedu/react-simple-widgets/src/widgets/text-area-field/text-area-field-usage.md

 [Home](../../../README.md)

-# TextField
+# TextAreaField

 This widget is a simple text input form widget.
-Since it is intrinsically an input, it accepts all attributes of an `<input/>` tag.
+Since it is intrinsically a textarea, it accepts all attributes of an `<textarea/>` tag.

 ## Usage